-3. The map amendment shall not be materially detrimental to the public health, safety, and welfare; and any political subdivision providing public services within the city including, but not limited to, school districts.
+3. The map amendment shall not be materially detrimental to the public health, safety, and welfare; and

 The Council finds that there is no indication from the material and testimony submitted that the rezoning of this property will be materially detrimental to the public health, safety or welfare.